adityachugh02/challenge-data-analysis/README.md

 #### Detailed Informations:

--Most expensive area in Belgium is '8300 Knokke-Heis' with avegage price per square metre is 11647.
+- Most expensive area in Belgium is '8300 Knokke-Heis' with avegage price per square metre is 11647.
--Most expensive area in Wallonia is ' 5541 Hasriere-par-dela' with avegage price per square metre is 320.
+- Most expensive area in Wallonia is ' 5541 Hasriere-par-dela' with avegage price per square metre is 320.
--Most expensive area in Flanders is '8300 Knokke-Heist' with avegage price per square metre is 11647.
+- Most expensive area in Flanders is '8300 Knokke-Heist' with avegage price per square metre is 11647.

--Least expensive area in Belgium is '6592 Monceau-Imbrechies' with avegage price per square metre is 173.7.
+- Least expensive area in Belgium is '6592 Monceau-Imbrechies' with avegage price per square metre is 173.7.
--Least expensive area in Wallonia is '6592 Monceau-Imbrechies'  with avegage price per square metre is 173.7.
+- Least expensive area in Wallonia is '6592 Monceau-Imbrechies'  with avegage price per square metre is 173.7.
--Least expensive area in Flanders is '8953 Wijtschate'  with avegage price per square metre is 322.6.
+- Least expensive area in Flanders is '8953 Wijtschate'  with avegage price per square metre is 322.6.